Black History Month

 Amherstburg Freedom Museum: The Amherstburg Freedom Museum previously known as ‘the North American Black Historical Museum’, is located in Amherstburg, Ontario, Canada.
 It is a community-based, non-profit museum that tells the story of African-Canadians’ history and contributions.
 Founded in 1975 by local residents of Amherstburg, it preserves, presents artifacts and tells the story of African-Canadians’ journey and contributions, by preserving and presenting artifacts that educate and inspire.

-What's Happening in Chatham-Kent!
+What's Happening in Chatham-Kent

-What's Happening in Sarnia-Lambton!
+What's Happening in Windsor-Essex